 Ingredients (as listed on the package): black tea, cinnamon, orange oils, clove, granulated lemon and orange, orange peels

 I warmed the teapot and added the dry tea to help further activate its scent.
-The activated scent was still warm and spicy, but it was also a little sweeter and had a hint of citrus.
+The activated scent was still warm and spicy, but it was also a little sweeter and I got a hint of the citrus.

 Suggested Preparation (from the package): 1 teaspoon per cup (presumably, 8 ounces) with near-boiling water for 3-5 minutes